LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/anonymous-functions.rst

    }

-A function defined in this way is a **named function**, so-called because it has a name (``myFunction`` in the example above).
+A function defined in this way is a **named function**, so-called because it has a name (``myFunction``, in the example above).

-Many programming languages, including JavaScript, also us to create **anonymous functions**, which *do not* have names.
-We can create an anonymous function by leaving off the function name when defining it:
+Many programming languages, including JavaScript, allow us to create **anonymous functions**, which *do not* have names.
+We can create an anonymous function by simply leaving off the function name when defining it:

 .. sourcecode:: js